 We have a strong belief that children should learn about the work of diverse artists so that they can learn about artistic styles associated with that particular artist and the wider movement they may be a part of.
 This means that all classes will have at least one lesson learning about their artist, having the chance to look at their works of art.
 This means that by Years 5 and 6, pupils can answer more complex questions linking art to the wider world.

-Art and Design is also integral in our annual Artsweek, along with art-based competitions eg. The Mayor’s Christmas Card Design competition and Art for Schools project.
+Art and Design is also integral in our annual Woodridge Artsweek, along with art-based competitions eg. The Mayor’s Christmas Card Design competition and Art for Schools project in December.

 Big Blue Question examples: